AN Enemy of the People

 Summary of AN Enemy of the People Summary of AN Enemy of the People Reviews for AN Enemy of the People An Excerpt from AN Enemy of the People

-When Dr. Stockmann discovers that his town's water is poisoned, he does what any responsible citizen would do: reports it to the authorities.
+When Dr. Stockmann discovers that the water in the small Norwegian town in which he is the resident physician has been contaminated, he does what any responsible citizen would do: reports it to the authorities.
 But Stockmann's good deed has the potential to ruin the town's reputation as a popular spa destination, and instead of being hailed as a hero, Stockmann is labeled an enemy of the people.
-Arthur Miller's adaptation of Henrik Ibsen's classic drama is a classic in itself, a penetrating exploration of what happens when the truth comes up against the will of the majority."The McCarthy nightmare had begun. . . .
-Miller was under suspicion for Communist activities. . . .
-The blacklist seeps into the core of his adaptation. . . .
-It's a skillfully crafted work . . . a reminder of what has happened, what can happen, and what must never happen again."
+Arthur Miller's adaptation of Henrik Ibsen's classic drama is a classic in itself, a penetrating exploration of what happens when the truth comes up against the will of the majority.
+This edition includes Arthur Miller’s preface and an introduction by John Guare.

 -John Guare, from the Introduction